 I write Country, Soft Rock, Blues, and, on occasion, Light Jazz.
 My ability to pass along emotions with chord progressions, melodies and phrasing, may be my strongest trait.

 A music major in college, I began writing while in school.
 Then in the military, I used my writing as therapy to help deal with severe emotional trauma through the late-80s and early-90s when I was overseas.
 I wrote just for me and the current lady in my life - or lack thereof.
 I didn't consider trying to go "commercial" until recently.

-But the idea here is to give YOU the song you want to hear.
-Tell me what you want - beat, style, emotion and even a specific phrase if there is something you absolutely want to get across and I'll write it the way you want it.
+Now the idea is to give you the song YOU want.
+Tell me the beat, style, emotion you're going for - even a specific phrase if there is something you absolutely want to get across - and I'll write it the way you want it.

 - Original songs for the album 'In My Dreams' by The McCoy Creek Band

 - Original songs for the album 'Lost In You' by The McCoy Creek Band

 - Original songs for the album 'Mosquito-Bite Blues' by The McCoy Creek Band (in production)

 - Original songs for the album 'Lucky-Me Sandwich' by The McCoy Creek Band (in production)